ZhongchenWANG/YouTube-Crawling/README.md

 ## Update
 - I have update the test.py file and YouTube_project.py file according to the changes above.
+- New update on Feb 8 2022: The program is more robust.
+1. The program will raise the alert if one crawling step fails but still continue to crawl.
+2. There will be a file stating the information for failed crawling.

 ## Attention
-The test.py file, the YouTube_project.py file and the company youtube link.csv file should be in the same folder.
+The test.py file, the YouTube_project.py file and the (new) company youtube link.csv file should be in the same folder.

 The program will automatically create the folder for different companies and the issue folder if there's any issue when crawling.